PMelch/MBus/README.md

 ~~~

-Once set, MBusInstance can be used to forward commands to the global instance.
+Once created, you can access the global MBus instance using the `MBusInstance.SendMessage()` method:
 ~~~
 MBusInstance.SendMessage("foo");
 ~~~
+By utilizing `MBusInstance`, you can manage the global MBus instance more directly, particularly if you have a centralized communication hub.

 ## Installation
 Install MBus using Unity's package manager.
 Select "Add package from git URL" and enter